Structural and cohesion funds/ESIF

 Marco Lopriore

-• Enabling conditions, concentration, programme instruments
+• Enabling conditions, concentration, programme instruments, flexibilities

 Robin Smail, Visiting Expert EIPA, Consultant, UK/IE (and former Detached National Expert, EC)